dkharazi/oldnotes/bayesian_inference/03_markov_chains.md

         - We then say that Sn is a Markov process.
 - The analogous condition for continuous time is P(S(tn+1) = sn+1|S(tn) = sn) = P(S(tn+1) = sn+1|S(tn) = sn, S(tn−1) = sn−1, . . .
 S(t1) = s1) for all values si and any increasing sequence of times ti

-## Example: Markov Chain in relation to Weather
-- A Markov Chain with a State Space S={Sunny, Rainy} has a transition matrix:
-	- P=[    S   R ]
-	    [S  .9  .1 ]
-	    [R  .5  .5 ]
-- Say we wanted to calculate the probability of the weather in two days from today being sunny, and we know that the weather today is sunny:
-	- We need to calculate P(1st day is sunny->sunny and 2nd day is sunny->sunny) = 0.9*0.9 = 0.81
-	- We need to calculate P(1st day is sunny->rainy and 2nd day is rainy->sunny) = 0.1*0.5 = 0.05
-	- Then P(Sunny 2 days from now) = 0.9*0.9 + 0.1*0.5 = 0.81*0.05 = 0.86
-- Mathematically, we could write the above situation as:
-	- Let an event A={SS,SR,RS,RR} represent a set of possible weather transitions from one day to another
-		- Where SS = a day of sunny weather where the previous day was also sunny
-		- Where SR = a day of rainy weather where the previous day was sunny
-		- Where RS = a day of sunny weather where the previous day was rainy
-		- Where RR = a day of rainy weather where the previous day was also rainy
-	- Calculate the probability P(SS,SS)
-	- Calculate the probability P(SR,RS)
-	- Calculate the probability P(Second day is sunny) = P(SS,SS) + P(SR,RS)

-## Example of a Markov Chain in relation to the Stock Market

-## Example of a Markov Chain in relation to a Random Walk

 ## Why use a Markov Chain
 - If we use a Markov Chain, we don't need to keep track of a bunch of dependent variables with respect to some independent variable
 - Instead, we only need to keep track of the history of one independent variable (and the index, which is typically a date)